 Short term health insurance plan is a policy that provides temporary medical coverage in certain situations.
-This type of health insurance plan provides medical coverage when you are between health plans, outside enrollment periods, and need some coverage in case of an emergency.
-Short-term insurance plans may not be an ideal choice for the long term, but they can be a wise choice if chosen carefully and after doing proper analysis.
+This type of health insurance plan provides medical coverage when you are between health plans, outside enrollment periods, and coverage in case of an emergency.
+Short-term insurance plans may not be an ideal choice, but they can be opted if you do not have enough room in your budget.

-Short-term health insurance plans fall under one of the best term insurance plans, as they are highly customizable and provide many options to choose from as per the situation and need.
-The policy length of the plan is very flexible; one can choose any length from three months or a year.
+Short-term health insurance plans are highly customizable and provide multiple options to choose from as per the situation and need.
+The policy length of the plan is very flexible; one can choose any length from three months to a year.
 One can also cancel coverage whenever required without any extra penalties.

-The premiums are affordable.
-Generally, a short term health insurance plan can cost up to 30% to 50% less than traditional health coverage or other savings plan.
+The premiums are affordable in a short-term health insurance plan.
+Generally, a short term health insurance plan can cost up to 30% to 50% less than traditional health coverage.